-- 2.1 Flaring, Incineration, Enclosed Combustion, and Venting Decision Tree - The licensee or operator must use the decision tree shown in figure 1 to evaluate all new and existing routine and nonroutine solution gas and nonassociated gas flares, incinerators, enclosed combustors, and vents, regardless of volume at existing sites (except for intermittent small sources less than 100 m3 per month).
-New sites must apply the decision tree shown in figure 1 before application as part of the facility design.
-See section 3 for additional information on nonroutine events and section 4 for additional information on management of solution gas.
-See section 6 for additional requirements that are associated with routine and nonroutine gas battery, dehydrator, compressor station, gas plant and pipeline flaring, incineration, enclosed combustion, and venting at existing sites. - The licensee or operator must be able to demonstrate how each element of the decision tree was considered and (where appropriate) implemented and provide the analysis to the AER upon request. - 3) These evaluations must be also updated before any planned flaring, incinerating, enclosed combustion, or venting occurs.
+- 2.1 Flaring, Incineration, Enclosed Combustion, and Venting Decision Tree - 1) The licensee or operator must use the decision tree shown in figure 1 to evaluate all new and existing routine and nonroutine flares, incinerators, enclosed combustors, and vents, regardless of volume (except for intermittent small sources less than 100 m3 per month) that are associated with gas battery, dehydrator, compressor station, gas plant, and pipeline flaring, incinerating, and venting at existing sites.
+New sites must apply the decision tree shown in figure 1 before application as part of the facility design. - 2) The licensee or operator must be able to demonstrate how each element of the decision tree was considered and (where appropriate) implemented and provide the analysis to the AER upon request. - 3) These evaluations must be also updated before any planned flaring, incinerating, enclosed combustion, or venting occurs.

 Figure 1.
-Routine and nonroutine solution gas and nonassociated gas flaring, incineration, enclosed combustion, and venting decision tree
+Routine and nonroutine flaring, incineration, enclosed combustion, and venting decision tree